Gaels: Genetics

-The development of in-depth studies of DNA sequences known as STRs and SNPs have allowed geneticists to associate subclades with specific Gaelic kindred groupings (and their surnames), vindicating significant elements of Gaelic genealogy, as found in works such as the Leabhar na nGenealach.
-Examples can be taken from the Uí Néill (i.e. – O'Neill, O'Donnell, Gallagher, etc.), who are associated with R-M222 and the Dál gCais (i.e. – O'Brien, McMahon, Kennedy, etc.) who are associated with R-L226.
-With regard to Gaelic genetic genealogy studies, these developments in subclades have aided people in finding their original clan group in the case of a non-paternity event, with Family Tree DNA having the largest such database at present.
+Developments in genetic genealogy have allowed geneticists to link genetic subclades with specific Gaelic kindred groups (and their surnames), vindicating elements of Gaelic genealogy as found in works such as the Leabhar na nGenealach.
+For example, the Uí Néill (O'Neill, O'Donnell, Gallagher, etc.), are associated with R-M222 and the Dál gCais (O'Brien, McMahon, Kennedy, etc.) are associated with R-L226.